xBLACKSTONE/xKippo-lite/README.md

 ### Honeypot Not Working

-1. Ensure ports 2222 and 2223 are not being used by other services
+1. Ensure ports 22 and 23 are not being used by other services
+2. Verify that your system SSH service was properly moved to port 1337
-2. Check the Cowrie container logs for errors
+3. Check the Cowrie container logs for errors
-3. Verify that the Cowrie container is running
+4. Verify that the Cowrie container is running

 ## Advanced Usage